thefont/docs/develop/guides/roku-billing.md

 ![](../../images/pay-to-install.png)

-You can the select the **Purchase Type**: one-time purchase, monthly subscription or yearly subscription, and a corresponding **Price Tier**.
+You can then select the **Purchase Type**: one-time purchase, monthly subscription or yearly subscription, and a corresponding **Price Tier**.

 **Related resources:**